 And what agreement [accord, consensual affiliation] has the temple of God with idols?

 An “agreement” joins people together in a common cause.
 There is no accord between the truth and error.
 An “idol” is anything a person, either formally or informally, worships.
-A person could worship money, their mate, or children.
+People can worship money, their mate, or children.

 Temple implies holiness.
 The Christian carries himself as a sacred vessel.